 1 CFD vs Spread Betting: Understanding the Key Differences

-2 CFD vs Spread Betting: Differences between how CFDs and Spread bets are placed.
+2 CFDs vs Spread Betting: Differences between how trades are placed.

-In CFD trading, a trader buys or sells a specific number of units or contracts, and the profit or loss is calculated based on the difference between the opening and closing prices of the underlying asset.
-The trader can choose to buy or sell a CFD depending on whether they expect the price of the underlying asset to rise or fall.
+In CFD trading, traders buy or sell a specific number of units or contracts of the underlying asset.
+The profit or loss is calculated based on the difference between the opening and closing prices of the asset.
+This allows traders to participate directly in the price movements of the asset.

 3 CFD vs Spread Betting: Pros and Cons of Each Trading Approach